Muscle Tension Dysphonia

 Expert Diagnosis

 Often with muscle tension dysphonia, the vocal cords may appear normal, and only detailed examination using videolaryngostroboscopy can identify minor muscle inefficiencies.
-This test is typically only available at ear, nose, and throat clinics like Duke's that specialize in voice disorders.
+This test is typically only available at ear, nose, and throat clinics that specialize in voice disorders, like those at Duke.

 Skilled Voice Therapists